Richard Absalom Counsellor, Relationship and Psychosexual Therapist

 Training, qualifications & experience

-I am a qualified counsellor and psychotherapist, and an accredited member of the British Association of Counselling and Psychotherapy.
+I am an accredited member of the British Association of Counselling and Psychotherapy.
 I previously worked for many years in Human Resources and Risk Management, in the NHS

 I have also worked as a counselling lecturer, and have worked for counselling agencies specialising in addictions, sexual and violent abuse.